RanHao1999/PSP/PSP_SC_Trace/readme.md

-The codes in this folder mainly foucu at tracing the psp trajectory back to the surface of the Sun.
+The codes in this folder mainly focus at tracing the psp trajectory back to the surface of the Sun.
 Folder Structure:
 <main
       <SC2SolarSurface.py